-In Victoria, where abortion is available in a range of public and private settings, it is a safe, common and legal reproductive health choice.
+In Victoria, abortion is available in a range of public and private settings.
+It is a safe, common and legal reproductive health choice.

-Unplanned pregnancies occur for many reasons – for instance when contraception fails, is not available, or a woman does not consent to having sex.
+occur for many reasons – for instance, when contraception fails or is not available, or a woman does not consent to having sex.
 The decision to have an abortion is for each individual woman to make based on her unique circumstances.

 What is abortion?

-Most surgical abortions are performed between 6 and 12 weeks of pregnancy, but they can be performed later as well.
-A surgical abortion is usually performed as a day procedure by a method called suction aspiration.
+Most surgical abortions are performed in the first trimester, between 6 and 12 weeks of pregnancy, but they can be performed later as well.
+A surgical abortion is usually performed by a trained doctor as a day procedure by a method called suction aspiration or suction curettage.
 Women having this procedure are usually under a general or local anaesthetic.

-Medical abortion uses prescription medication given in doses over two or more days to end a pregnancy.
-This method of abortion can be performed for women whose pregnancy is up to nine weeks gestation.
+Medical abortion uses medication prescribed by an authorised doctor given in doses over 2 or more days to end a pregnancy.
+This method of abortion can be performed for women whose pregnancy is up to 9 weeks gestation.

 Myth: Abortion causes long-term health problems (such as infertility)